How well do you know your guitars?

 Ovation

-Ovation Guitars is devoted to the somewhat controversial round-backed guitars.
-They are still built by hand using only the best materials and guitar-building techniques.
 The difference between Ovation and the rest is this: Ovation has mastered the art of combining traditional guitar-making techniques with modern technology in material science, plus proven scientific research.
-The result is an instrument that equals or surpasses the other top brands in tone, playability, reliability (to say nothing about awesome looks) WHILE keeping prices down below competitor prices AND keeping the work and workmanship in the USA.
+The result is an instrument that equals or surpasses the other top brands in tone, playability, reliability (to say nothing about awesome looks) while keeping prices down below competitor prices and keeping the work and workmanship in the USA.
 That’s some mean feat.

 You wouldn’t believe it but Ovation is part of the aerospace company Kaman Corporation.
 Founder Charles Kaman established Kaman Aircraft in 1947 and built the world’s first gas-turbine helicopter in 1951.
 Because its engineers kept making discoveries about vibration and acoustics (critical factors in designing helicopter rotorblades), Charles Kaman applied that knowledge to his love of guitars.